 His collection of work ‘At Mirrored River’ received the international Solas Photography Award 2015 and was nominated for the Prix Pictet Award 2016 and the Deutsche Borse Foundation Photography Prize 2016.

 Bowe’s first monograph 'Kilburn Cherry' published by J&J Books received the Birgit Skiold Artist Award 2014, Whitechapel Gallery London.

 In self-publishing the photobook ‘At Mirrored River’ the artist was kindly supported by the Victoria & Albert Museum, oscar nominated directors Ken Loach and Lenny Abrahamson, and writer Colm Toibín.
 This book coincided with the exhibition of ‘At Mirrored River’ at The Visual Centre of Contemporary Art, Ireland which ran from 2nd July to 16th October 2016.

-His third monograph ‘Birds to the Air’ will be published by Plum Plum Books in spring 2017.
+His fourth monograph ‘Bird to the Air’ will be published by Plum Plum Books in autumn 2018.

 Enda is a committed artist who approaches both commissioned and personal projects with the same passion, dedication and attention to detail.
 He is from Ireland and lives and works in London.